 In this article

-Firstly – what is a commercial lease?
+What is a commercial lease?

-The failure to effectively negotiate a desirable commercial lease will directly impact the success of your company.
-If you pay too much for rent, you might need to increase prices, or you might not be able to afford to invest in other areas of your business.
+Failure to effectively negotiate a desirable commercial lease will directly impact the success of your company.
+If you pay too much for rent, you might need to increase prices or implement cutbacks.

 1. Ask for a rent-free period.